joe7529846/Getting-and-cleaning-data/codebook.md

 # Code Book
-This code book summarizes the resulting data fields in tidy.txt.
+This code book summarizes the resulting data fields in tidy_data.txt.

 # Identifiers
 - Subject - The ID of the test subject